intellygentle/Dobby-fogo-companion/README.md

    ![Fogo Companion Interface](static/background.jpg)

    Fogo Companion is an open-source, Telegram-style chatbot designed to educate users about the Fogo Chain ecosystem, a high-performance blockchain optimized for DeFi trading.
-Powered by Fireworks AI's language model, the bot answers questions about Fogo Chain, Ambient Finance, Maximal Extractable Value (MEV), oracles, and more, using a curated knowledge base of Markdown documents.
+Powered by Sentient Dobby AI's language model, the bot answers questions about Fogo Chain, Ambient Finance, Maximal Extractable Value (MEV), oracles, and more, using a curated knowledge base of Markdown documents.
 It features a sleek web interface, real-time chat, and Twitter integration for sharing responses, making it ideal for retail traders, developers, and DeFi enthusiasts exploring Fogo Chain's testnet.

    ## Features